rigetti/forest-benchmarking/CONTRIBUTING.md

 * Documentation.
 Public functions *must* have docstrings.
 Documentation should also be provided as comments to your code.
 Finally please include references to to the relavent papers and equations in those papers.
-  The recomended referernce style guide is:
+  The recomended reference style guide is:

-  [TopX]  Cool title about topic X
+  [TOPX]  Cool title about topic X
           first author lastname, journal name, volume, firstpage (year) DOI Link
           arXiv Link